pingcap/tidb/docs/design/2022-06-22-foreign-key.md

 insert into t1 values (-1, 1, 1);
 ```

-Then, execute following SQL in 2 session:
+Then, execute the following SQL in 2 sessions:

 | Session 1                        | Session 2                                   |
 | -------------------------------- | ------------------------------------------- |